-Needless to say, this is a Death Trope
+Needless to say, this is a Death Trope, so spoilers ahead!

 - When Sam dies before being recruited into the Death Vigil, the thing that most got to him was the noise of his body bag being zipped up.